GauravDhuri/missingskill-learning/javascript/introduction.md

 In today's world, web & mobile applications have dominated the tech industry.
 And when it comes to web applications, the three elements that form the backbone of web applications are :-

-* HTML -<span class="highlight"> decides the structure of our page - headers, body , images, etc</span>
+* <span class="list">HTML</span> - decides the structure of our page - headers, body , images, etc
-* CSS - <span class="highlight">controls how the page looks - font, background colors, etc</span>
+* <span class="list">CSS</span> - controls how the page looks - font, background colors, etc
-* JavaScript - <span class="highlight">used to make the site dynamic - interactive forms, auto complete suggestions, etc</span>
+* <span class="list">JavaScript</span> - used to make the site dynamic - interactive forms, auto complete suggestions, etc

 <img src="../assests/HTML-CSS-JS.jpg" width="500">

-Meanwhile, because JavaScript is such an integral part of web functionality, all major web broswers come with built-in engine that can render JavaScript.
-This means that we can type JS commands into an HTML and web broswer will be able to understand them.
-To put it simply, JS doesnt require downloading any additional programs or compilers.
+Meanwhile, because JavaScript is such an integral part of web functionality, all major web browsers come with built-in engine that can render JavaScript.
+This means that we can type JS commands into an HTML and web browser will be able to understand them.
+To put it simply, JS doesn't require downloading any additional programs or compilers.

-Additionally, this is not all the advantages that JS provide the developers.
-We can also use JS for -
+Additionally, this is not all the advantages that JS provide the developers.<span class="highlight"> We can also use JS for</span> :-
 * Developing Mobile applications
 * Creating web browser based games
 * Back end web development